 9.76 Section 60 of the Powers of Attorney Act 1998 (Qld) provides for the registration of enduring powers of attorney and instruments revoking an enduring power of attorney.
-While registration is not generally required, if an attorney undertakes land transactions under the authority of an enduring power of attorney, it will need to be registered for the transactions to be valid.
+While registration is not generally required, if an attorney undertakes land transactions under the authority of an enduring power of attorney, it will need to be registered for the transactions to be valid.687

-9.77 This is also the position in the ACT and New South Wales.
+9.77 This is also the position in the ACT and New South Wales.688

-B White and L Willmott, Rethinking Life-Sustaining Measures: Questions for Queensland (2005) 51 in the context of advance health directives.
+686 B White and L Willmott, Rethinking Life-Sustaining Measures: Questions for Queensland (2005) 51 in the context of advance health directives.

-Land Title Act 1994 (Qld) s 132.
+687 Land Title Act 1994 (Qld) s 132.
 An attorney's authority to deal with land under a registered enduring power of attorney will not cease until a revocation is also registered, unless a different intention appears from the enduring power of attorney: Powers of Attorney Act 1998 (Qld) s 60(3); Land Title Act 1994 (Qld) s 135.
 A registered power of attorney is evidence of the attorney's authority: Land Title Act 1994 (Qld) s 134(2).

-Powers of Attorney Act 2006 (ACT) s 29(1); Registration of Deeds Act 1957 (ACT) s 4; Land Titles Act 1925 (ACT) s 130; Powers of Attorney Act 2003 (NSW) ss 51, 52.
+688 Powers of Attorney Act 2006 (ACT) s 29(1); Registration of Deeds Act 1957 (ACT) s 4; Land Titles Act 1925 (ACT) s 130; Powers of Attorney Act 2003 (NSW) ss 51, 52.
 South Australia also provides for voluntary registration of medical powers of attorney: Consent to Medical Treatment and Palliative Care Act 1995 (SA) s 14.

-9.78 In contrast, the Northern Territory and Tasmanian legislation requires all enduring powers of attorney to be registered and also provides for the registration of interstate enduring powers of attorney.
-Similarly, the legislation in the United Kingdom requires lasting powers of attorney to be registered.
+9.78 In contrast, the Northern Territory and Tasmanian legislation requires all enduring powers of attorney to be registered689 and also provides for the registration of interstate enduring powers of attorney.690 Similarly, the legislation in the United Kingdom requires lasting powers of attorney to be registered.691 the harmonisation of legislation on the instruments and the establishment of a national system of registration that could easily verify substitute decision making arrangements and detect cases where instruments have been revoked, and principals no longer have capacity.

-9.79 Financial and other institutions and service providers are often reluctant to recognise power of attorney arrangements.
-The federal parliament's Standing Committee on Legal and Constitutional Affairs considered that this lack of recognition could be addressed by:
+9.79 Financial and other institutions and service providers are often reluctant to recognise power of attorney arrangements.692 The federal parliament's Standing Committee on Legal and Constitutional Affairs considered that this lack of recognition could be addressed by:693